 Breast cysts are fluid filled sacs that can be a part of fibrocystic disease.
 They are common in pre-menopausal women.
 They may feel like a soft grape and can be tender especially around menstrual cycles.
 These are benign.
 Treatment is not necessary unless they are painful or cause discomfort.
 Treatment consists of draining the fluid from the cyst.

 Fibroadenomas are solid, benign tumors that are common in young women.
 These are generally painless, mobile, and rubbery.
 They may enlarge around pregnancy and breast feeding.
 Treatment may include careful monitoring to detect changes in the size or feel, or surgery to remove it.

 Small growths in the milk ducts that may cause nipple discharge.
 Surgery is performed to remove.
-There is no increase risk of breast cancer with papilloma.
+There is no increased risk of breast cancer with papilloma.
 No treatment is required after surgery if no cancer or atypical cells are found in association with the papilloma.